AckerlyXu/heima/articles/cloud-services/cloud-services-role-config-xpath.md

-<properties
+---
-pageTitle="Cloud Services Role config XPath cheat sheet | Azure" description="The various XPath settings you can use in the cloud service role config to expose settings as an environment variable." services="cloud-services" documentationCenter="" authors="Thraka" manager="timlt" editor=""/>
+title: Cloud Services Role config XPath cheat sheet | Azure
+description: The various XPath settings you can use in the cloud service role config to expose settings as an environment variable.
-<tags
-ms.service="cloud-services"
-ms.date="08/10/2016"
-wacn.date=""/>
+services: cloud-services
+documentationCenter: ''
+authors: Thraka
+manager: timlt
+editor: ''

+ms.service: cloud-services
+ms.date: 08/10/2016
+wacn.date: ''
+---

 # Expose role configuration settings as an environment variable with XPath